xyos/git/source.md

 ## Introduction: Why use git?
 ### Private creativity affairs

-<li class="fragment">Whenever you wanna keep track of some project sources sequence of _main changes_
+To safely keep track of some project sources sequence of _commits_ (previous explictly recorded states)
-<li class="fragment">Whenever you wanna be creative an experiment some crazy idea without fearing
-it should have been started in the past or of losing previous work

 V: